This super easy Crock Pot Spaghetti Squash with Meatballs is just 3 ingredients and takes very little prep work.

 What’s left in the crock pot is the sauce and meatballs, ready for you to dress your spaghetti squash.

 The squash is so tender and moist, and seriously resembles the texture of spaghetti noodles when cooked like this, but as an added bonus – it’s vegetables, NOT carb-riddled pasta, so eat up and enjoy!

-- 1 medium to large spaghetti squash, washed
+- 1 medium spaghetti squash, washed

-- 3 cups of frozen meatballs
+- 3 cups meatballs

 - Cut the spaghetti squash in half around the middle.
 Use a spoon to remove the seeds and membranes.
 Place cut sides down in a large crock pot.